NitchayaninT/database-systems/SQL1/SQL Basics.md

 add **one attribute "movieid"** as string into the "movie" table then set it as primary key `alter table movies`
 `add movieid varchar(5) primary key;`
+## Constraints
+used to limit the type of data that can go into a table they can be specified when a table is created or after the table is created (using ALTER TABLE statement)
+### UNIQUE
+Uniquely identifies each record in a database table provides a guarantee for uniqueness for a column or set of columns
+- Write UNIQUE after declaring an attribute
+- Write CONSTRAINT with UNIQUE
+	- `CONSTRAINT uc_personID UNIQUE (P_Id,LastName)`
+	- meaning, P_Id and LastName together are UNIQUE
+### PRIMARY KEY
+primary keys must contain unique values, and cannot contain NULL values
+- Write PRIMARY KEY after declaring an attribute
+- Write CONSTRAINT with PRIMARY KEY
+	- `CONSTRAINT pk_PersonID PRIMARY KEY (P_Id,LastName)`
+** when we declare foreign key, we cannot set only 1 of the attributes from the PK in the parent table, because we declared 2 PK in the parent table earlier
+### FOREIGN KEY
+FOREIGN KEY in one table **points to a PRIMARY KEY in another table**
+-
 ## Where clause
 - **Conditions** may include arithmetic operators and comparisons
 - logical connectives (and,or,not)